hortty/Navbar-Angular-tailwind-/README.md

 # ProjetoNavbar

-It was used Angular with Tailwind.
+It was used Angular with Tailwind and Angular Material.
 For backend I used an API called "newsapi.org" which I get the images and text from.

 Have a look on the interface: